bytebase/bytebase/resources/README.md

 # Resources

-You need to run `go generate ./...` to download some resources manually.
+You need to run `go generate -tags mysql ./...` to download some resources manually.

 ## Postgresql